li-dia/RT2_Assignments_1_2_3/README.md

 5. To set the target, enter the coordinates in the Target X and Target Y widgets, then click on the "Set Goal" button.
 To cancel, click on the "Cancel Goal" button.

 ## Assignment 3: Statistical Analysis

-This assignment involves performing a statistical analysis to compare the performance of two code implementations for the first assignment of the RT1 course: my code and my colleague's code.
+This assignment involves performing a statistical analysis to compare the performance of two code implementations for the first assignment of the RT1 course: "My Code" and "Colleague's Code".

-### Key Features
+### Introduction to the Statistical Analysis

+In this report, a statistical analysis of the performance of two different implementations of a task, referred to as "My Code" and "Colleague's Code", is presented.
+The task involves placing tokens in the environment, and the aim is to determine which implementation performs better under varying conditions.
+The performance metrics considered include the average time required to finish the task and the success rate.

+To conduct the analysis, experiments were designed in which both implementations were tested with varying numbers of tokens in the environment.
+The elapsed time for each implementation to complete the task was recorded, and the number of successes and failures for each was tracked.

+### How to Access the Statistical Analysis

+The statistical analysis report can be found in the Jupyter Notebook `Statistical Analysis.pdf`.
+This notebook contains detailed explanations of the experiments conducted, the data collected, and the analysis performed.